Only three hours from the Bay Area, between Sierra ski resorts and the California gold country, Calaveras Big Trees is understandably a popular park.

-The park has two groves, of which the most popular by far is the North Grove, located just inside the park entrance.
+The park has two groves, of which the most popular by far is the North Grove, just inside the park entrance.
 The larger and more remote South Grove requires a fairly long drive into the park.
-Both groves are at a relatively low elevation and have a low concentration of sequoias among a dense understory, mostly of dogwood.
+Both groves are at a relatively low elevation and have a low concentration of sequoias among a dense dogwood understory.
 But the groves are of decent size and have some impressive trees.

 Outside the sequoia groves, the park’s other trails — the Lava Bluffs Trail, the North Grove Overlook Trail, and the many dirt roads — are pretty dull.

 The park has two campgrounds.
 The main campground is built around an alpine meadow just outside the North Grove.
 Since it’s right off Highway 4 it gets some traffic noise.
 The Oak Hollow campground is perhaps less scenic but is wonderfully peaceful and woodsy.
 There are also some walk-in primitive campsites on the ridge between the two campgrounds.

 The drive up to Calaveras Big Trees is exceptionally easy; the road is mostly straight all the way up, except for some twists and turns in the foothills.
 It’s worth a short detour to drive through the town of Angels Camp.
 A few minutes further up, the road passes the very attractive (but also touristy and overcrowded) gold rush town of Murphys.

 Just past Murphys, the oak-dotted foothills gives way to pine forest, and the road, climbing a surprisingly gentle incline, passes through the mountain resort town of Arnold before reaching Calaveras Big Trees.

 This popular nature walk just off Route 4 is the park’s main attraction.
 It passes a series of large sequoias, mostly near the beginning of the loop, growing among a dense understory.
 Open all year.